For technology companies, establishing and maintaining a winning thought leadership position is an important, and challenging endeavor.

 Let’s say your product is better positioned than any other to meet three very particular challenges that widget manufacturers will be facing this year.
 You might create a video entitled, The Three Most Important Challenges Facing Widget Manufacturers This Year.

 Can you guess what the three challenges are that the video will address?
+They’re differentiators that work in your favor.

 By creating videos that offer your strengths as the answers to big industry questions, you’re speaking from an industry leadership position, while subtly encouraging viewers to see your solutions in a favorable light.